Wholesale Created Stones – ALL YOU NEED TO KNOW

 Schematic for flame fusion technique

 - 2. CZOCHRALSKI PROCESS- Czochralski discovered this accidentally dipped his pen into a crucible of molten tin rather than his inkwell.
 He pulled his pen out to discover that a thin thread of solidified metal was hanging from the nib.
 He replaced the nib by a capillary, and verified that the crystallized metal was a single crystal.
 His experiments produced single crystals of a millimeter in diameter and up to 150 centimeters long.
 G.K.
 Teal and J.B.
-Little from Bell Labs in the USA used this method to grow single germanium crystals which later led to their large scale production for semi-conductor applications.
+Little from Bell Labs in the USA used this method to grow single germanium crystals which led to their large scale production for semi-conductor applications.

 The raw material is heated much above its melting point in a crucible by an electric heater.
 A small ruby or sapphire crystal is attached to a rod; which act as the seed crystal.
 The seed is lowered into the crucible until it is barely immersed in the melt (the molten raw material).
-To maintain a constant contact temperature between the raw material and the entire circumference of the seed crystal, the rod is constantly rotated.
-As nutrient material attaches itself to the seed and crystalizes, the rod is slowly raised, pulling the growing crystal out of the melt.
+To maintain a constant contact temperature that is between the raw material and the entire circumference of the seed crystal, the rod is constantly rotated.
+As nutrient material attaches itself to the seed and crystalizes, the rod is slowly raised up, pulling the growing crystal out of the melt.
 The growing tip is kept in contact with the melt until the Raw material has been used.
 The rate of growth can be quite rapid, up to a rate of 4 in (100 mm) per hour.
 Very large crystals can be pulled, with diameters exceeding 2 in (50 mm) and lengths reaching 40 in (1 m) or more.

 Czochralski-pulling technique for growth of single crystal rods directly from the melt.